Jahia/jcontent/README.md

 action needs it, you can add your custom configurable property (like nodeTypes, enable, etc ..)

 Available registered Actions:
-- `Action` A simple action that execute the `call` function set on the action
+- `CallAction` A simple action that execute the `call` function set on the action
 - `MenuAction` An action that opens a menu containing all entries matching `menuId` as target

 To register an action, add it in the `actionComponents` object in `ContentManager.jsx`

     const actionComponents = {
-        action: Action,
+        callAction: CallAction,
         menuAction: MenuAction
     }
 Depending of the requirement, existing Action may not be enough and you might need to create your own.
 For example